milaserebriakova/ozon_test/translation_en.md

 - Cart
 - Favorites

-## Pop-up for minimal order
+## Pop-up for min order
-Minimal order from 500 rub
+Min order from 500 rub

 ## Search bar at the top of the app
 Search the catalog for delivery in an hour